perladvent/perldotcom/content/article/_pub_2005_06_30_annocpan.md

 {
+   "authors" : [
+      "ivan-tubert-brohman"
+   ],
    "draft" : null,
+   "slug" : "/pub/2005/06/30/annocpan.html",
    "description" : " AnnoCPAN is a new website that shows the documentation for every Perl module available on CPAN and allows anyone to post annotations in the margins of the documents.
-The notes are public, so everyone can read and reuse them...", "slug" : "/pub/2005/06/30/annocpan.html",
+The notes are public, so everyone can read and reuse them...", "tags" : [
-   "tags" : [
       "annocpan",
       "cpan-documentation",